jorbo/LightsPlusPlus/README.md

-Lights++ is a api library for the Phillips Hue lights system implemented in C++.
+Lights++ is a api wrapper for the Phillips Hue lights system implemented in C++.

 ## Goals:
 + Create a stable api for interacting with the hue lights